stefaweb/Q17-Amplifier/README.md

 The first version of the board was released on December 8, 2021.

-Version 2.0 wad published on September 3, 2024.
+Version 2.0 was published on September 3, 2024.

 All files are located in Q17-Mini-2.0 directory.
 Old version are located in Q17-Mini Archives directory.